NicoB24/coin-data-extraction/README.md

 ```

 In order to run the ETL in Airflow, you have to follow these steps:
-- Create a new database in your postgres called 'airflow_db'
+- Create a new database in your postgres called 'airflow_db'.
 - Open your browser and go to 'http://localhost:8080/'.
 In the top bar, go to Admin->Connections and configure the postgres connection with this parameters:
 ```
 Connection Id: postgres_connection